osgi/osgi.enroute.site/_appnotes/resolving.md

 * **Maven Central** – You can provide subsets of Maven repositories using a simple text file, a query on Maven Central, or a `pom.xml`.
 It integrates fully with the local `~/.m2` repository.
 * **Eclipse P2** – Eclipse repositories have a web based layout that can be parsed by bnd.
 * **File based** – You can store bundles in a directory structure and use it as a repository.
-* **Eclipse Workspace** – In bndtools, all generated bundles in a workspaceare directly available to the resolver.
+* **Eclipse Workspace** – In Bndtools, all generated bundles in a workspace are directly available to the resolver.

 Since bnd has an extensive library to parse bundles and generate the resources it is relatively easy to parse bundles in other ways.
 For example, there is a Maven plugin that can generate an OSGi index.